dvanhorn/oaam/README.md

     raco make code/run-benchmark.rkt

+(This may take several minutes due to the substantial compile-time computation involved.)

 To run benchmarks,

     racket code/drive-benchmarks.rkt

+(This may take several hours.)

 Instructions for modification (times to run, how many threads, etc) are inline.